Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose steadily overnight, from the 5590s to the 5630s.
+The S&P 500 E-mini futures fell steadily after trading resumed overnight, so far from the 5910s to the 5880s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.